 Melanie Chandruang knows the feeling.
 Venturing out on her own as a finance and operations consultant, she wondered if she made the right choice.
 Today, she’s helping owners and operations teams silence their own inner critics, and optimize the inner workings of their companies.
 As she says, “Just keep going…you do know a lot more than you think you do.”

-Making it up as you go?
+Feel like you’re making it up as you go?
 You’re not alone.
-Join us at Operations Camp to validate your thinking and discover new ideas and solutions.
+Join us at an upcoming event to validate your thinking and discover new ideas and solutions.

 Welcome to The Bureau Briefing.
 Before we get started, I want to thank our sponsors.
 They are amazing.